 Why this?
 Why now?

-There is currant-ly no route to market for talented home cooks who want to sell their food.
+There is currant-ly no easy way for talented home cooks to sell their food.

 99% of people we surveyed would rather eat home-cooked food than takeaways or ready meals.